vinz-uts/CoGoV/README.md

 > \>\> sys = StateSpaceSystem(A,B)
 >>Initialize a state-space model with A,B,eye(n),0 matrix and 0 initial conditions.

 The system simulate with memory, each simulation start from the last state values of the previous simulation.
 For simulate the system with a costant input u for T seconds use the class function
 > \>\> sys.sim(u,T)

+The simulation results is stored in the vectors:
+* sys.t := time vector
+* sys.u := inputs vector
+* sys.x := states vector
+* sys.y := outputs vector

+Reset the simulation to t=0 and initial conditions using the class function
+> \>\> sys.reset()

+#### NonlinearSystem Class
+Define a time-continuous dynamic system with a nonlinear model:
+>      dx = f(x,u)
+>      y = g(x,u)

+Use a constructor to create a new istance of this class:
+> \>\> sys = NonlinearSystem(f,g,nx,nu,ny,xi)
+>> Initialize a nonlinear system with state-transition matlab function f, output matlab function g and xi as initial conditions.
+States, Input, Output dimension: nx, nu, ny.

+> \>\> sys = NonlinearSystem(f,g,nx,nu,ny)
+>> Initialize a nonlinear system with state-transition matlab function f, output matlab function g and 0 as initial conditions.
+States, Input, Output dimension: nx, nu, ny.

+> \>\> sys = NonlinearSystem(f,nx,nu)
+>> Initialize a nonlinear system with state-transition matlab function f, output matlab function 'full_state' and 0 as initial conditions.
+States, Input dimension: nx, nu (ny=nx).

+The system simulate with memory, each simulation start from the last state values of the previous simulation.
+For simulate the system with a costant input u for T seconds use the class function
+> \>\> sys.sim(u,T)